 The books in the following series provide reading practice for this phase.

-The books in the A Digraphs Series 17-24 use the consonant digraphs 'sh, ch, th' and the vowel graphemes 'ee, ay, oo, or, ow, ou, er, ai' in words in the vocabulary.
+The books in the A Digraphs Series 17-24 use the consonant digraphs 'sh, ch, th' and the vowel graphemes 'ee, ay, oo, or, ow, ou, er, ai' in many words in the vocabulary.

-The books in the B Digraphs Series 17-24 reinforce the consonant digraphs and vowel digraphs 'sh, ch, th, ee, ay, ai, er, ow, ou, oo' in words in the vocabulary.
+The books in the B Digraphs Series 17-24 reinforce the consonant digraphs and vowel digraphs 'sh, ch, th, ee, ay, ai, er, ow, ou, oo' in many words in the vocabulary.

 WA05: Writing Activities for books A5-10 and B5-10.
 This 48-paged photocopiable book has activities for words containing the letters 'j, k, v, w, y, z, ck', the high-frequency words 'I, me, my, oh, no, the' and the verbs 'see' and 'look' in sentences.